Marty Bohen: Professional career

 In early September 1975, Bohen returned Sydney in preparation for Australia's 1975-76 season.
 He had much success throughout the season.
-In October, Bohen opened well at the West Lakes Classic with a even-par 71 to position himself in joint second, one behind Peter Crocker's lead.
+In October, Bohen opened well at the West Lakes Classic with an even-par 71 to position himself in joint second, one behind Peter Crocker's lead.
 He shot consecutive rounds of 71 and 72 to stay close.
 In the final round, he briefly tied for the lead before settling for third, two out of a playoff.
 In January 1976, he played the New South Wales PGA Championship.
 In the first round Bohen scored five birdies.
 With his 68 (−4) he was in third place, two behind leaders Brian Jones and Peter Headland.
 Despite "impossible conditions" in the second round, including "winds gusting up to 40 knots," Bohen was able to shoot a 72 (E) to move into joint second.
 Bohen shot a 70 (−2) in the third round to move into solo second, though five behind leader Jones.
 In the final round, however, Jones played poorly, opening doors.
 On the 17th hole, Bohen made a 10-metre eagle putt to get close.
 However, he three-putted the par-3 18th for a bogey.
 He fell into a tie for the clubhouse lead with Mark Tapper, now two behind leader Jones.
 On the final hole, however, Jones hit his tee shot into the water; he would make double bogey to fall into a tie with Bohen and Tapper.
 He would compete in an 18-hole playoff against Jones and Mark Tapper the following day.
 Before the playoff began the players decided to share the prize money equally, irrespective of who won the event.
 Jones once again opened with a sizeable lead but "frittered away his advantage."
 Bohen held a one-stoke lead entering the par-5 17th hole.
 However, Tapper made an eagle putt of 14-metres to briefly take the lead.
 Bohen, though, completed a two-putt birdie to tie.
 On the final hole Tapper nearly made a hole in one.
 Bohen was unable to match his birdie giving Tapper the win.
 Bohen was not particularly upset with the loss, however.
 "What can you do with a guy like that?" he stated after the round.
 "I finished birdie, par and he goes two shots better."
 There was a brief controversy following the event as the players were not allowed to share the prize money.
 The Australian PGA threatened to punish the players involved.
 For the remainder of the Asia-Pacific season, Bohen recorded a few more highlights.
 In late January, he played the Tasmanian Open.
 At the par-72 course, Bohen opened with rounds of 69 and 70 to position himself close, in joint second.
 He failed to break par on the weekend but still finished in the top ten, three out of a playoff.
 Shortly thereafter, he moved onto the Asia Golf Circuit.
 During the first week of April he played the Indian Open at Royal Calcutta Golf Club.
 He opened with a three-under-par 70 to take a one-stroke lead over Australia's Mike Ferguson and Japan's Yoshikazu Yokoshima.
 Australian legend Peter Thomson and American pro Don Klenk were a further shot back.
 He retained the lead after the second and third rounds.
 However, in the final round Bohen "slipped" with a 75.
 He finished three behind champion Thomson.